Thousands break into aid warehouses in Gaza as deaths top 8,000 and Israel widens ground offensive

 Gaza's sole power plant shut down shortly after the start of the war, and Israel has allowed no fuel to enter, saying Hamas would use it for military purposes.

-Hospitals are struggling to keep emergency generators running to operate incubators and other life-saving equipment, and the U.N. agency for Palestinian refugees is also trying to keep water pumps and bakeries running to meet essential needs.
+Hospitals are struggling to keep emergency generators running to operate incubators and other life-saving equipment, and UNRWA is also trying to keep water pumps and bakeries running to meet essential needs.

 Magdy reported from Cairo.
 AP writers Julia Frankel and Amy Teibel in Jerusalem contributed to this report.